Rules & Regulations 2019

 3.14 Distracting and dangerous activities are prohibited, including but not limited to running, wrestling, dunking, spitting, horseplay, pushing others into the water, gum chewing, and distracting guards in the chair.

 3.15 Diving with hands and arms along the sides of the diver so that there is no protection for the head of the diver is strictly prohibited.

 3.16 No swimming is allowed in the diving area when the board is in use.

-3.17 Only one person is permitted on the diving board.
+3.17 Only one person is permitted on the diving board at a time.
 Bouncing on the board is not allowed.

-3.18 Street shoes are not to be worn on the swimming pool deck.
+3.18 Do not wear street shoes on the pool deck.

 3.19 Candy wrappers, cups, cans, bottles, gum, and all other disposable items must be placed in proper trash receptacles.